 In normal operation, The panadapter sliderule display moves as you tune the K3.
 You can also left click and drag the display to tune the K3.
 Right clicking will display a crosshair which can be used for "point and click" tuning to the signal under the cross hair.
 Left clicking while the crosshair is centered on a signal will snap that signal into the passband of both PowerSDR and the K3.
+You can fine tune using the thumbwheel on your mouse, or the main tuning on the K3.
 You can listen to just the K3, or to just PowerSDR or both.
-If the offsets have been set properly, they should sound the same.
+If the global offset has been set properly, they should sound the same.

-In addition, PowerSDR has a sub receiver which can be tuned independently to any frequency within the display.
+Currently, PowerSDR-IF Stage does not support tuning of the sub receiver from the K3's VFO-B knob, except in an alpha release.
+It will be supported in the next release.
+Support for this already exists in LP-Bridge.
+When it's supported, VFOB will be linked to the sub rcvr.
 Click on SubRX to activate it.
 Normally, the main receiver audio goes to the left speaker and the sub receiver audio goes to the right speaker.
-You tune the sub receiver by grabbing the blue passband bar and sliding it left or right.
+You tune the sub receiver by grabbing the blue passband bar and sliding it left or right, or tuning VFOB on the K3.